cern-eos/eos/doc/clicommands/whoami.rst

 .. code-block:: text

-   whoami : determine how we are mapped on server side
+  whoami :               Determine how we are mapped on server side